sap-tutorials/eda/tutorials/setup-aem/setup-aem.md

 > DMR is a key feature of the event mesh that allows you to scale your event mesh horizontally and across sites (multi-site).

-In our case, you have don't have a mesh but you will be able to create one if you'd have more than one event broker service.
+In your case, you have don't have a mesh but you will be able to create one if you'd have more than one event broker service.
 Note that not all event broker services need to be part of a mesh and is a broker can exist as standalone.
 Also, you can have/manage multiple event meshes in an AEM instance.
 In the previous section there is an example of an SAP Integration Suite, advanced event mesh instance with multiple event broker services.

 Creating an event mesh is quite simple, you just need to provide a name, select the event broker services that will be part of the mesh and specify the links between the event broker services.

 ### Insights

-Insights provide us with a centralised place where you can monitor various aspects of the AEM instance:
+Insights provide you with a centralised place where you can monitor various aspects of the AEM instance:

-- Resource usage.
+- Resource usage

-- Event mesh health.
+- Event mesh health

-- Message flow.
+- Message flow

-- High-Availability (HA) status.
+- High-Availability (HA) status

-- Queue, topic endpoint, RDP, and bridge health.
+- Queue, topic endpoint, RDP, and bridge health

-- Message spool utilization.
+- Message spool utilization

-- Capacity utilization.
+- Capacity utilization

 👉 Navigate to **Insights** and view the insights of our AEM instance.